mmacy/cosmos-python-prototype/README.md

 ### Insert and update data

-Insert items into the container:
+To insert items into the container, pass a dictionary containing your data to `Container.upsert_item`:

 ```Python
 database = client.get_database(test_database_name)